 She lives in Devon with her partner, two border terriers and her horse.
 She is a keen photographer and a total tech geek with far too many gadgets!

 You’ll hear Katy covering our News and Shows on Radio Exe.

 Charles has been a broadcast journalist for some time.
-He started his career as a programme assistant with BBC Radio Solent in Southampton, and progressed through the BBC Journalism training course to become a reporter and then News Producer with BBC Radio Cumbria in Carlisle and BBC Radio Furness in Barrow.
+He started his career as a programme assistant with BBC Radio Solent in Southampton, and progressed through the BBC journalism training course to become a reporter and then news producer at BBC Radio Cumbria in Carlisle and BBC Radio Furness in Barrow.

 During that time he covered many stories, but the most significant was the Lockerbie plane bombing.
 He later became one of the BBC’s first bi-media journalists working on local television bulletins for Cumbria, South West Scotland and the Isle of Man, as well as continuing his work with the BBC’s local radio network in the area.

 Louise, who was born in Devon, has been working in radio since the late 1990's starting her career at Spirit FM in Chichester before heading north to Huddersfield FM where she was news editor.
 She then headed to London where she spent the next decade working for ITN, firstly for News Direct and then IRN.

 During her time in the capital, Louise covered stories such as the murder of Jill Dando, the Paddington rail crash, the election of Ken Livingstone as Mayor of London, the murder of Damilola Taylor and the 2005 London bombings.
 Louise read breakfast bulletins on Magic 105.4 before moving back to Devon in 2009 ahead of the arrival of her twins.

 When she's not broadcasting, Louise enjoys spending time with family and friends, running, reading and catching up on lost sleep.